caicaidan/AMN/README.md

 You can also manually download the dataset through the link below https://www.cs.toronto.edu/~kriz/cifar.html

+## Baseline Performance
+AVG ACC: 73.0560%
+AVG BWT: 0.00% ( There are no changes compared with previous performance )

 ## 4. Plan of Work and Time Schedule
 	23/10/29 project 1 presentaltion